1-20 of 284 items from 2015 « Prev | Next »

 See Also: Watch the latest trailer for Jurassic World

-Jurassic World is set for release on June 12th 2015, with Colin Trevorrow (Safety Not Guaranteed) directing a cast that includes stars Chris Pratt (Guardians of the Galaxy), Bryce Dallas Howard (Terminator Salvation), Jake Johnson (New Girl), Vincent D’Onofrio (Daredevil), Omar Sy (X-Men: Days of Future Past), Bd Wong (Jurassic Park), Irrfan Khan (The Amazing Spider-Man), Judy Greer (Dawn of the Planet of the Apes), Nick Robinson (The Kings of Summer), and Lauren Lapkus (Orange is the New Black).
+Jurassic World is set for release on June 11th in the UK and June 12th in the States, with Colin Trevorrow (Safety Not Guaranteed) directing a cast that includes Chris Pratt (Guardians of the Galaxy), Bryce Dallas Howard (Terminator Salvation), Jake Johnson (New Girl), Vincent D’Onofrio (Daredevil), Omar Sy (X-Men: Days of Future Past), Bd Wong (Jurassic Park), Irrfan Khan (The Amazing Spider-Man), Judy Greer (Dawn of the Planet of the Apes), Nick Robinson (The Kings of Summer), and Lauren Lapkus (Orange is the New Black).

 - Gary Collinson

 The cat is out of the bag.
 Or, in this case, the Indominus Rex is out of the cage.
 The latest clip from Jurassic World features Chris Pratt barely escaping with his life as the park’s new hybrid dinosaur/killing machine chases after him.
 Pratt may have survived for the time being, but it looks like there’s a much bigger problem on their hands now.
 Run!
 An asset is out of containment in this new clip from #JurassicWorld! https://t.co/5mK9qzC520 — #JurassicWorld (@JurassicPark) April 23, 2015 Universal released this new footage on social media, and it features Bryce Dallas Howard, Jake Johnson, Lauren Lapkus and Irrfan Khan as they try and close the containment’s gate before Indominus Rex can get out, even at the expense of Pratt’s life.
 They failed, obviously, or the movie would be much shorter... »